syncfusion-content/maui-docs/MAUI/Button/Getting-Started.md

 ![SfButton with button icon](images/getting-started/ButtonWithIcon.png)

+N> Ensure that the images mentioned in the code snippets are located in the **Resources** folder of your sample project.

 ## Button background image

 The button background image can be defined using the [BackgroundImageSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.ButtonBase.html#Syncfusion_Maui_Core_ButtonBase_BackgroundImageSource) property of [SfButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfButton.html).